 Current MFA student Tory Provazza won third place in Story|Houston's Short Fiction and Non-Fiction Contest.
 Her story, “Confirmation,” will be featured in their upcoming online issue and published in their first chapbook.

-Mary La Chapelle (Sarah Lawrence writing faculty) has been awarded Salamander Magazine's 2015 prize for her story "Floating Garden."
+Faculty member Mary La Chapelle has been awardedSalamander Magazine's 2015 prize for her story "Floating Garden."

-A story by Julia Strayer (MFA '14) is included in The Best Small Fictions, edited by Robert Olen Butler.
+A story by Julia Strayer MFA '14 is included in The Best Small Fictions, edited by Robert Olen Butler.

 Current MFA student Erica Cardwell was awarded the 2015 Lambda Literary Foundation Fellowship.
 Erica was selected to attend the Emerging Writers Retreat at USC.

-Shasta Grant (MFA '05) won the 2015 Kenyon Review Short Fiction Contest.
+Shasta Grant MFA '05 won the 2015 Kenyon Review Short Fiction Contest.
 Grant’s story "Most Likely To," will appear in the Jan/Feb 2016 issue.

-Brigitte Quinn (MFA '11) has published the novel Anchored (Curtis Brown).
+Brigitte Quinn MFA '11 has published the novel Anchored (Curtis Brown).

-Melissa Crowe (MFA '99) was named co-editor of the Beloit Poetry Journal.
+Melissa Crowe MFA '99 was named co-editor of the Beloit Poetry Journal.